-The heating bill seemed high and we wanted to cut our heating expense.
-We looked at purchasing a new higher efficiency furnace, but it was going to cost us about $1200 (not counting installation) and would only be about 10% more efficient than what we have now, so there wasn’t much savings in that plan.
+This seemed a bit high and we wanted to cut our heating expense.
+We looked at purchasing a new higher efficiency furnace, but it was going to cost us about $1300 (not counting installation) and would only be about 15% more efficient than what we have now.
 We looked at wood stoves, but you can’t leave them unattended, aren’t nearly as efficient, and they need constant attention.
-So we instead decided upon a pellet stove.
+After researching and reading reviews, we decided upon the Harman XXV wood burning pellet stove.

-Even though the pellet stove runs a lot more often than the furnace, the pellets are far cheaper than natural gas (as of this writing).
-We bought 1.5 tons of premium pellets at a cost of $357, which will last us the entire year.
-This is less than half the cost of our natural gas for the year.
-So we are saving about $800 – $357 = $443 a year, or about $70 a month (only need to heat the house about 6 months of the year).
+The stove cost about $3,200 installed, but it qualified for a Federal Tax Credit for efficiency.
+So even though it cost about about 2.5x as new furnace, the payoff would happen much faster.
+This is due to the wood pellets being far cheaper than natural gas (as of this writing).
+Purchasing 1.5 tons of premium pellets costs $375, which will last us the entire year.
+This is less than half the cost of our natural gas for the winter months.
+So we are saving about $1,000-$375= $625 a year, or about $125 a month (5 months of heating).
+Therefore, the stove should pay itself off in about 5 years.

 - Very efficient.
 I think they rate our Harman XXV stove around 85%, which is about the same as a middle-of-the-road gas furnace.
 The one thing people overlook is a pellet stove heats the air and circulates it within the house.
 A furnace heats the air and distributes it through ducts.
 Sometimes these ducts run through exterior walls, crawlspaces and attics where a lot of heat is lost to conduction heating nonliving spaces.
 So the pellet stove really is more efficient than a furnace once you take this into consideration.

-- Self-starting, auto feeding and completely safe to leave unattended.
+- Self-starting, self-igniting, auto feeding, and completely safe to leave unattended.
 This is different than a wood burning stove.

 - Very cheap to install.
 Ours only cost $150 to install and we had to vent it horizontally out a wall.

 - You don’t need a chimney.
-You can vent it vertically or horizontally and no ash is produced.
-This is not true of wood stoves which require vertical venting and produce lots of ash.
+You can vent it vertically or horizontally.
+This is not true of wood stoves which require vertical venting.